jhogan/core/README.md

-Here, the `products` class acts as a smart array or list for the `product` entity; we are free to add as much functionality to the `products` colllection class as we want.
+Here, the `products` class acts as a smart array or list for the `product` entity; we are free to add as much functionality to the `products` collection class as we want.

 The entity system also supports a robust event management system that allows us to subscribe one or more event handlers to events that happen